rafael-santiago/kryptos/doc/INTERNALS.md

 So the input bytes [0], [1], [2] and [3] will be loaded into block[0].
 The input bytes [60], [61], [62] and [63] will
 be loaded into block[15].
 Yep!
 Now that you understood it seems pretty boring, huh? :)

-The Merkle-Damgard construction also needs a padding step during the current block processing and depeding on the size of the block this padding must happen in two "acts".
+The Merkle-Damgard construction also needs a padding step during the current block processing (if the current is the last block) and depeding on the size of the block this padding must happen in two "acts".
 Look the SHA-1 block processing code:

 ```c
 static void kryptos_sha1_do_block(struct kryptos_sha1_ctx *ctx) {